-How to Cut, Copy and Paste in Vim / Vi
+How to Copy, Cut, and Paste in Vim

 Introduction

-While working in Vim, copying, cutting and pasting text are frequently used shortcuts.
+Vim is an open-source text editor installed by default on most Linux distributions.
+While working in Vim, copying, cutting, and pasting text are frequently used options.

-In this tutorial learn how to copy, cut and paste in Vi / Vim editor.
+In this tutorial, learn how to copy, cut, and paste in the Vim editor.

 guide on how to copy and paste using Vim

-Note: If you don’t have Vim on your system, you may want to check out our guides on How to Install Vim on Ubuntu or How to Install Vim on CentOS 7.
+Note: If you don't have Vim on your system, check out our guides on How to Install Vim on Ubuntu.

 Copying text in Vim is also referred to as yanking.
-Use the y key on the keyboard when performing this operation.
+Use the y key on the keyboard to perform this operation.

 yy